 PhD in Computer Science Mission

 The Seidenberg School’s Doctor of Philosophy in Computer Science degree program aims to cultivate advanced computing research scholars and professionals who will be competent in both industry and academia.
 The program is aligned with Pace’s central mission to create thinking professionals who are highly sought after as innovators and successful leaders, and who will positively impact the twenty-first century.
-We are currently inviting applicants to this PhD program to begin in the fall, spring, or summer semester.
+We are currently inviting applicants to this PhD program to begin in the fall or spring semester.

 Unique features of the PhD in Computer Science